warlock-labs/dimensionals/README.md

 The following features and improvements are planned for future releases:

+- Arithmetic operations for 1D and 2D arrays
 - SIMD support for improved performance on CPU.
 - GPU support for offloading computations to compatible GPUs.
 - Comprehensive scalar, vector, matrix, and tensor algebra operations.